-Our 2022 Gender Pay Gap Results
+Our 2024 Gender Pay Gap Results

-As at the snapshot date of 5th April 2022, we had 468 employees in our London branch.
+As at the snapshot date of 5th April 2024, we had 363 employees in our London branch.

-On this date, 68% of employees in the London office were men and 32% were women.
+On this date, 67% of employees in the London office were men and 33% were women.

-The table below shows our results for 2022 as at the snapshot date.
+The table below shows our results for 2024 as at the snapshot date.

 Mean Median

-Gender pay gap 41.7% 48.7%
+Gender pay gap 43.7% 43.6%

-Gender bonus gap 59.6% 77.8%
+Gender bonus gap 68.2% 53.3%

-Figure 1 shows that in the measured period, 57.0% of men received a bonus compared to 51.3% of women.
-We note that the timing of our bonus payments determines that only those employees eligible for a bonus for the year ending December 2020 will have been captured by the former statistic (for example: any bonuses for employees that joined January 2021 or later would not be captured in this statistic).
+Figure 1 shows that in the measured period, 91.4% of men received a bonus compared to 82.4% of women.
+We note that the timing of our bonus payments determines that only those employees eligible for a bonus for the year ending December 2023 will have been captured by the former statistic (for example: any bonuses for employees that joined in January 2024 or later would not be captured in this statistic).
+However, this report has taken two bonus payments into account because of our change of the bonus payment date from end of April (for bonuses granted for the years until 2022) to end of March for bonuses granted since 2023 performance year.